danibcorr/unie-deep-learning/docs/index.md

-# Papers with code
+# Papers & Algorithms with Code

-Papers with code in PyTorch
+Implementations of algorithms, utilities, and code snippets I find interesting, along with PyTorch and Python versions of research papers.